As a freelance writer, I know the importance of having good people around you.

-I offer one-on-one personalised coaching sessions for freelance writers at any stage of their career - whether you are yet to send your first pitch or if you have had success, but there are still certain things you want to work on, or publications that you haven’t yet managed to break into or productivity habits that you want to develop - whatever you want to achieve, I can help.
+I offer one-on-one personalised coaching sessions for freelance writers at any stage of their career - whether you are yet to send your first pitch or if you have had success, but there are still certain things you want to work on, publications that you haven’t yet managed to break into, productivity habits that you want to develop or develop a strategy to gain more content writing clients - whatever you want to achieve, I can help.

 I offer 50 minute coaching sessions where you can ask me anything you like via Skype or phone.

-We can brainstorm pitch angles and ideas, talk about potential publications, develop productivity habits, go through a pitch or an article - anything that will help you progress your writing career.
+We can brainstorm pitch angles and ideas, talk about potential publications, develop productivity habits, go through a pitch or an article, talk about how best to find and target potential content marketing clients - anything that will help you progress your writing career.